 We loved both Koh Tao and Utila–but there’s no denying that both have their positives and negatives.

 Trying to decide where to jet off to in order to try your hand at scuba diving for the first time?
-Here’s what you need to know about the differences between learning how to scuba dive Koh Tao and Utila:
+Here’s what you need to know about the differences between getting your scuba certification in Koh Tao and Utila:

 Diving on Koh Tao is slightly cheaper.